 The strip transect was 800 meters on each side of the aircraft, for a total transect width of 1.6 kilometers.
 The strip width calculations were confirmed by flying perpendicular over a known distance marked at 800 meters.
-Two observers in the rear continuously searched for and counted muskox, either as on or off-transect; the number of short-yearlings (0 - 11 months old) were counted when possible.
+Two observers in the rear continuously searched for and counted muskox, either as on- or off-transect; the number of short-yearlings (0 - 11 months old) were counted when possible.
 Photographs were taken of large herds (> 20 muskoxen).
 The data keeper recorded the number of muskox, GPS location and their distance from the transect line.
-This survey focuses mainly on muskox.
-Additional sightings of other species were recorded, such as caribou, grizzly bear, polar bear and wolf.
+This survey focused mainly on muskox; however, sightings of other species, such as caribou, grizzly bear, polar bear and wolf, were recorded as well.